openstack/ironic-specs/specs/liberty/ironic-generic-raid-interface.rst

 * Unit tests will be added for the code.
 A fake implementation of the ``RAIDInterface`` will be provided for testing purpose and this can be run as part of zapping.

+* Tempest API coverage will be added, using the fake driver above.

 * Each driver is responsible for providing the third party CI for testing the RAID configuration.